phil-s/emacsd/el-get/php-mode/README.md

         protected $description;
     }

-The annotations are the lines that begin with the `@` character, and `php-mode` will give these special highlighting to help them stand out.
+The annotations are the lines that begin with the `@` character, and php-mode will give these special highlighting to help them stand out.

+## Coding Styles

+By default php-mode tries to provide a reasonable style for indentation and formatting.
+However, it provides other options suited for particular projects which you may find useful.
+These coding styles are available through three functions:

+1. `php-enable-pear-coding-style`
+2. `php-enable-drupal-coding-style`
+3. `php-enable-wordpress-coding-style`

+They will help format your code for PEAR projects, or work on the Drupal and WordPress software, respectively.
+You may enable any of them by default by running `M-x customize-group <RET> php` and looking for the ‘PHP Mode Coding Style’ option.

 # How to Contribute

-All contributions to `php-mode` are welcome.
+All contributions to php-mode are welcome.
 But please try to do the following when sending improvements or bug fixes:

 1. Add your name to the list of ‘Contributors’ in this `README.md` file if it is not there already.
 If you have a Github page then please link your name to it, so people can see your other work.